edking21/GatewayCDI/README.md

 # GatewayCDI
-Code example and Problem Description
+Code example and Problem Solution

-The CodeSample.cs files is a c# solution to a simple interview question
+CodeSample.cs is a c# solution to a simple interview question

-The Problem Solution.doc file describes solutions to two problems.
+Problem Solution.doc describes solutions to two problems.